florianneukirchen/qgis_nearest_greater/README.md

 # qgis_nearest_greater
-QGIS Plugin to get ID of and distance to the nearest feature with greater value in a certain field of a point layer.
+QGIS Plugin to get name (or ID) of and distance to the nearest feature with greater value in a certain field of a point layer.

 Get name (or ID) of and distance to the nearest neighbour with greater value in a certain field.
 Input is a points layer.
 The main output is a points layer with added attributes nearest_gt_dist and nearest_gt_id.